Ford Mansion: Ownership

 The Ford Mansion was originally owned by Colonel Jacob Ford Jr. He was given the deed to the two hundred acres of land by his father in 1762, which was the same year he married Theodosia Johnes.
 Before serving in the war, Jacob Jr. and his father owned an iron forge in Whippany, New Jersey.
 Ford built the house just south of the Whippany River, making it easier to travel to work.

-Jacob was the Eastern Battalion Commander of the Morris County Militia.
-The Western Battalion was commanded by Colonel Jacob Drake.
-Ford died from pneumonia on January 11, 1777, in the mansion house.
-Thirty-five Delaware troops witnessed the death of Jacob Ford Jr.
+Ford was the Eastern Battalion Commander of the Morris County Militia.
+He died from pneumonia on January 11, 1777 in the mansion house, and 35 Delaware troops witnessed his death.

-Before his death, Ford and his soldiers captured a bronze, six-pounder field cannon from the British Army on January 3, 1777, at the victory in Princeton, New Jersey.
+Ford and his soldiers captured a bronze six-pounder field cannon from the British Army on January 3, 1777 at the victory in Princeton, New Jersey.
 According to Morristown National Historical Park, "with artillery and arms in short supply, the victory at Princeton not only boosted the morale of the Continental Army, but it bolstered their scant arsenal of weapons.".
-Jacob Ford Jr. is noted for his bravery in tours of the Ford Mansion offered by the National Park Service.

-The rangers at Morristown National Historical Park advise Jacob Jr. was not at the Battle of Princeton (January 3, 1777).
-He was at the Second Battle of Trenton (January 2, 1777) and others and was noted that the militia under his command was allowed to respond to British attacks nearby in conjunction with the Continental Army.
-This coordination was not commonplace.
-The cannon that was captured at the Battle of Princeton is on display at the museum on the property of the Ford Mansion along with other field guns of the era.
+The cannon that was captured is on display at the museum on the property of the Ford Mansion, along with other field guns of the era.